 - 11.1.1 The following shall be classed as intervals.

 - Intervals between innings.

-- Intervals for drinks.
+- A drinks interval

 - Any other agreed interval.

-- 11.1.2 Only these intervals shall be considered as scheduled breaks for the purposes of clause 24.2.6 (fielder absent or leaving the field of play).
+- 11.1.2 Only these intervals shall be considered as scheduled breaks for the purposes of clause 24.2.6.